Skip to main content

 Pay-as-you-go insurance in Ontario

-Pay-as-you-go insurance is another option to help you save on coverage for a seasonal vehicle because the insurer determines your rate based on how much the car is in use.
-Since your car is only in use for part of the year, you should save more money with this type of policy instead of purchasing a conventional auto insurance policy that accounts for a full year of driving.
+Pay-as-you-go is another option for seasonal vehicle insurance to help you save, as the insurer bases rates on how much you use the car.
+Since your car is only in use for part of the year, you should save more money with this type of coverage instead of purchasing a conventional auto insurance policy that accounts for a full year of driving.

 Should you cancel your car insurance for a seasonal vehicle?

 Outright cancelling your auto insurance can seem like a good option if you don’t want to be paying a rate on a car that isn’t in use, but insurance companies often have a fine for mid-policy cancellation.
-The fee could be a percentage of your entire premium, so be sure to check your policy and find out how much it’ll cost you – then, you can decide whether the savings are worth it.
+The fee could be a percentage of your entire premium, so be sure to check your policy to find out how much it’ll cost you, and then decide whether the savings are worth it.

 Keep in mind that having a gap period on your insurance history doesn’t look the best to future insurers, and it could even result in higher premiums down the road.
-And again, cancelling your car insurance policy means you won’t be able to drive the vehicle at all.
-You also won’t be covered for the comprehensive and collision risks your car could face in storage, such as theft, weather, and hit-and-runs.
+Remember, cancelling your car insurance policy means you won’t be able to drive the vehicle at all.
+You also won’t be covered for the comprehensive and collision risks your car could face in storage, such as theft, weather, and hit-and-run.

 The bottom line